 Lincoln College invites you to attend the Lincoln Leads Seminar Series 2018.

-The Politics seminar in the series explores the question: Will our Children Thank us for Brexit?
+The History seminar in the series explores the question: What is Historical Truth?

-Dr. Jody LaPorte (Fellow at Lincoln College, Oxford)
+Dr. Lucy Wooding (Fellow at Lincoln College, Oxford)

 Where: Oakeshott Room, Lincoln College, Turl St, Oxford